2022-2023 ASCE San Antonio Branch Board of Directors

 Taylor Dawson, PE

-Taylor currently serves as both a Vice President and an Officer at Pape-Dawson Engineers.
-He leads several commercial land development teams and is responsible for the successful planning and development of some of the largest land development projects in San Antonio.
-Taylor is active in the community, serving in leadership roles at the Urban Land Institute (ULI), American Society of Civil Engineers (ASCE), the Southwest School of Art, and the Chamber of Commerce.
-Taylor is a graduate of the Chamber’s Leadership San Antonio program (Class 43) and recently received the prestigious Young Engineer of the Year award from the Texas Society of Professional Engineers Bexar Chapter.
-He holds a bachelor’s degree in Civil Engineering from Texas A&M University and a Master of Business Administration from the University of Texas at Austin.
+Taylor currently serves as both Senior Vice President and Officer at Pape-Dawson Engineers, Inc. He leads several commercial land development teams and is responsible for the successful planning and development of some of the largest land development projects in San Antonio.
+Taylor is active in the community, serving in leadership roles at the Urban Land Institute, American Society of Civil Engineers, the Southwest School of Art, and the Chamber of Commerce.
+Taylor is a graduate of the Chamber’s Leadership San Antonio program (Class 43), a recipient of the prestigious Young Engineer of the Year award from the Texas Society of Professional Engineers Bexar Chapter, included within the San Antonio Business Journal’s 40 under 40, and one of ENR’s “Top 20 Young Professionals” within the Texas and Louisiana region.
+He holds a bachelor’s degree in Civil Engineering from Texas A&M University and a Master of Business Administration degree from The University of Texas at Austin.

 Brett Brunner-Caple, PE